ricardoquesada/c64-commando-2084/README.md

 This is the disassembled, fully commented source code of Commando for the C64.
 It includes:

-* Fully commented source code.
-"Easy" to follow (requires some C64 internals knowledge).
+* "Easy" to follow source code (requires some C64 internals knowledge).
-* Source code can be compiled (it actually generates the exactly same binary as the original one).
+* Source code can be compiled.
+It generates the exactly same binary as the original one.
 * Can be modified and game won't break.
 All hardcoded addresses were converted to labels.